-Type of events to use When to use Real-time events (0 days) NOTE: It will take at least 30 days For a new installation of Change Auditor where no events have been collected. before you start seeing alerts in the Threat Detection dashboard.
-If you just enabled events that need to be analyzed by Change Auditor Threat Detection.
+Type of events to use Real-time events (0 days) NOTE: It will take at least 30 days before you start seeing alerts in the Threat Detection dashboard.
 Historical events (more than 0 days) If you have been collecting all events supported by Change Auditor Threat Detection.
 If you are not purging any of the events supported by Change Auditor Threat Detection.